aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 * Easy cross-compilation

-* Loosely coupling between the command line tools and the CMake framework: you can use qibuild script to build pure-cmake projects, you do not need the qibuild script to use CMake qibuild functions

-* Close to CMake standards: packages made with qiBuild do NOT depend on the qibuild CMake framework.

 * qitoolchain provides a clean way to package and use third-party dependencies without touching the system, which will work on any Linux distribution.